 - Data source: Google Analytics 4

 - Select view: Supermetrics blog

 - Select metrics: Session, views, and event count

 - Split by dimensions: Page path vs. Year & month

 - Option: Try to avoid Google Analytics’ data sampling

-If you want to modify your query, simply click on any cell that contains data from the query, and the sidebar will reopen.
-Then click on “Modify” to make any changes you want.
+If you want to modify your query, simply click any cell that contains data from the query, and the sidebar will reopen.
+Then click “Modify” to make any changes you want.

-Instead of running the same query every day, week, or month, you can set up automatic refreshes to get new data to Google Sheets whenever you need it.
+Instead of running the same query every day, week, or month, you can set up scheduled report refreshes to get new data to your Google spreadsheet whenever needed.